vam-google/python_seed_env/README.md

 4. Use `maxtext_requirements_lock_3_12.txt` it to set up any virtual env or Docker container you want to run MaxText in.
 5. Re-running `./build_seed_env.sh` at any future point in time is non-reproducible.
 6. The script above also produces a `pyproject.toml`, which lists same dependencies as in the lock.txt but in a lower-bound form.
-7. Running `uv export --managed-python --locked --no-hashes --no-annotate --resolution=lowest --output-file=maxtext_requirements_lock_3_12.txt` at any point in time in the future is reproducible.
+7. The `pyproject.toml` should be comitted in source tree every time it is updated (see step #1).
-8. The `pyproject.toml` should be comitted in source tree every time it is updated (see step #1).
+8. If `pyproject.toml` is comitted, running `uv export --managed-python --locked --no-hashes --no-annotate --resolution=lowest --output-file=maxtext_requirements_lock_3_12.txt` on that commit at any point in time in the future is reproducible.
 9. MaxText may have different `pyproject.toml` (in different folders), each corresponding to a specific workflow.
-10. For any commit in MaxText (assuming `pyproject.toml` is checked in), use command #7 to recreate MaxText Python environment for that commit.
+10. For any commit in MaxText (assuming `pyproject.toml` is checked in), use command #8 to recreate MaxText Python environment for that commit.
 11. To generate `pyproject.toml` and `requirements_lock.txt` for a different python version change `requires-python` line in `pyproject.toml` and pull matching jax `requirements_lock_<py_ver>.txt` in `build_seed_env.sh` repeat process from scratch (pyproject.toml should be with no deps and no `uv.lock` file should be present).
 12. TBD: Use pyproject.toml to generate MaxText meta wheel, with all its deps lower-bounded, but not pinned.